-Surrounded by pine tree forests, hills and lakes, Da Lat looks like a typical European resort town.
-Adding spring-like weather, it becomes a favourite destination to escape the summer heat for both domestic and foreign tourists.
+Surrounded by pine tree forests, hills, and lakes, Da Lat looks like a typical European resort town.
+Adding spring-like weather, it becomes a favorite destination to escape the summer heat for both domestic and foreign tourists.

 Speaking of architectural heritages in the hilly town, many people will immediately think of the iconic Da Lat Cathedral.
 Completed in 1942, this Romanesque structure serves as the diocese of Da Lat.
 It stands at the heart of the city, with its prominent bell tower overlooking the mirror-like Xuan Huong lake.
 There is a chicken sculpture atop the holy cross, thus the cathedral is often referred to as the “Chicken Church”.